Student Safety Quick Links

 - Crime prevention information and presentations

-Services provided include assisting students in understanding university expectations as well as their rights and responsibilities as members of the community.
-The office also conducts individual and student organization educational programming.
+The WSU Office of Student Conduct fosters a developmental approach to student conduct, provides support and guidance to the University community and promotes WSU values and expectations.
+Through the Standards of Conduct for Students, Cougs hold themselves to the highest standards of ethics, integrity and accountability.
+Services provided include assisting students in understanding the university expectations as well as their rights and responsibilities as members of the community.
+The office also conducts individual and student educational programming.
 Programs are designed to help students realize their educational goals by providing opportunities to develop critical thinking and leadership skills.